Mac Mini: Intel unibody (2010–2018)

 In June 2010, Apple redesigned the Mac Mini, giving it a more compact, thinner unibody aluminum case that has an internal power supply, an SD card slot, a Core 2 Duo CPU, and a HDMI port for video output that Apple marketed as HDMI 1.4 compliant, replacing the Mini-DVI port of the previous models.

 In July 2011, a hardware update was announced; models were now fitted with a Thunderbolt port, dual-core Intel Core i5 and 4-core i7 CPUs, support for up to 16 GB of memory, Bluetooth 4.0, and either an Intel HD Graphics 3000 integrated graphics or an AMD Radeon HD 6630M dedicated graphics.
 The revision, however, removed the internal CD/DVD optical drive.
 The server model was upgraded to a quad-core Core i7 processor.
 Apple updated the line in October 2012, with Ivy Bridge processors, USB 3.0, and upgraded graphics.
 In October 2014, the line was updated with Haswell processors, improved graphics, 802.11ac Wi-Fi, 4K output via HDMI and Thunderbolt 2, with a second Thunderbolt port replacing the FireWire 800 port.
 The Fusion Drive and SSD models include a second bay for PCIe-based NVMe flash storage; hard drive-only models require an aftermarket adapter.
 The price of the base model was lowered by $100.
 Two holes that were used to open the case were removed from the case because the memory, being soldered to the logic board, was no longer upgradable.
-Because the integrated GPU does not have its own dedicated memory, the system shares some of the main system memory with it.
+Because the integrated GPU does not have its own dedicated memory, the system shares some of the main system memory.